HC Donbass: Founding and competitions (2005–2009)

 In December 2005 the team was re-founded by a group of local Donetsk players, then playing in Sievierodonetsk, who wanted to represent Donetsk within the league.
 The club was created under the name HC Donetsk-Kolbiko (Донецьк-Колбіко), (after the team's sponsor, Kolbiko Meats), and applied for participation as a professional team in the First League, a division of the annual Ukrainian Hockey Championship.
 A lack of artificial ice in Donetsk forced the team to practice on a lake in Yasynuvata.
 The two-game competition took place between January 31 and February 3, 2006, and on only three weeks of practice, the team still managed to top its respective division, and win the finals match against the Kharkiv Olympic Reserve Sports School (SDYuSShOR).
 Donbass would lose to ATEK Kyiv in the following playoff, failing to earn promotion to Major League.
 Between 2006 and 2008, First League play was cancelled, but the team did compete in a series of tournaments and re-adopted the original Donbass club name, crest, and colours.

 During the autumn of 2007, the new ice arena "Leader" was built in Donetsk.
 The team had practice and home games there.
 Under the guidance of G. Kravchenko (later D. Gordyushin) children's sports school restarted its work.
 This year HC Donbass took part in Ukraine Hockey Cup and took up the 5th place among 6 teams.
-The same year in May HC "Donbass" got the invitation to take part in "Trade Point" tournament, which was held in Dnepropetrovsk.
+The same year in May HC "Donbass" got the invitation to take part in "Trade Point" tournament, which was held in Dnipropetrovsk.

 In 2008 the team returned to competition in the Ukrainian Hockey Championship, participating in the Eastern Division of the Ukrainian Major League; finishing 1st and leading the division in all offensive categories.
 Donbass was able to sweep HC Verony in the qualifying round, and Ekspres Lviv due to forfeiture, but were themselves swept by HC Kharkiv 2–0.